weaveworks-guides/weave-net-legacy/docker-compose-net/docker-compose-net.md

 ##<a name="setup-plugin"></a>Docker Compose and the Weave Net Docker Plugin

-**1.** Create two virtual machines with Docker-Machine and then obtain the IP of one of the machines.
+**1.** Clone the Guides directory (if you haven't done so already) and then create two virtual machines with Docker-Machine and then obtain the IP of one of the machines.
 As described in steps 1 and 2 [above](#setup-proxy).

 **2.** To ensure that you are running the Weave Net Docker Plugin, launch Weave in one terminal: